noahtren/GlyphNet/README.md

-# Glyphnet
+# GlyphNet

-Glyphnet is an experiment in using neural networks to generate a visual language.
+GlyphNet is an experiment in using neural networks to generate a visual language.
 This project is inspired by Joel Simon's [Dimensions of Dialogue](https://www.joelsimon.net/dimensions-of-dialogue.html) work, but all of the code here is original.